When I’m thinking about creating something I can make and sell in my online business, I have an offer process that I go through.

 Normally when I’m creating an offer, I sit down and ask myself who is the person that I know I can 100% help with this offer?
 What does that person look like?
 Are they working?
 What are they working on?
 What are they struggling with?

-I have an entire process that I ask myself BEFORE I create an offer, and it takes about an hour to really hone in on what that ideal customer looks like.
+I have an entire process that I ask myself BEFORE I create an offer, and it takes about an hour to really hone in on what that ideal customer looks like, based on who I’m uniquely positioned to help.

 My Offer Process Step-by-Step